Self-gravitating splitting thin shells

 \section{Splitting brane-worlds}

-In this Section we extend the instability analysis that we made in previous Sections to actual brane-world scenarios.
-We consider SMS brane-worlds \cite{SMS} in which the five-dimensional bulk spacetime has a spacial 4-slicing in which every slice possesses a kind of 3-dimensional isotropy: spherical, planar or hyperbolic symmetry.
-For such spacetime, every timelike surface defined in the quotient manifold of the group orbits is a FRW submanifold.
-Bowcock, Charmousis and Gregory \cite{BCG} have shown that this kind of manifold, provided they are solutions of vacuum Einstein equations with a negative cosmological constant, are always 5-dimensional Schwarzschild-Anti de Sitter spacetimes.
-This is the main property that allows us to extend the analysis that we have done for spherically symmetric spacetimes, as it plays the role that Birkhoff's theorem played in Sections \ref{2splitting} and \ref{3splitting}.
-In this way, every open vacuum region in the bulk must be Schwarzschild-AdS, which is a static spacetime characterized by two parameters: a mass parameter (which we assume positive) and the cosmological constant $\Lambda_5$.
-The metric in standard static coordinates for this kind of spacetime reads,
+In this Section we extend the instability analysis that we made in the previous Section to actual brane-world scenarios.
+We consider SMS brane-worlds \cite{SMS} in which the five-dimensional bulk spacetime has a spacelike 4-slicing in which every slice possesses a kind of 3-dimensional isotropy: spherical, planar or hyperbolic symmetry.